Dog left in Fort Pierce dumpster reunited with those who saved her

 Now, the hope is that this transformation will inspire others.

-“I hope so, absolutely please adopt, please rescue these babies they are all so sweet and it’s not their fault,” said Jacobs.
+"I hope so," said Jacobs.
+"Absolutely, please adopt.
+Please rescue these babies.
+They are all so sweet and it's not their fault."

-“(It) inspires us that we are doing the right thing,” said Deshong, who explained that mission is rescue, rehab, re-home.
-“Especially so close to death.
-We didn’t know it was touch and go for a while.
-It’s the best feeling in the world.”
+"(It) inspires us that we are doing the right thing," said Deshong, who explained that the mission is rescue, rehab and re-home.
+"Especially so close to death.
+We didn't know it was touch and go for a while.
+It's the best feeling in the world."

 Lola is now 20 pounds heavier than six months ago.
 The love for her is growing as well.